Mirwais-Farahi/ML-PySpark-Recommender-System/README.md

 ### Summary

-This project demonstrates the use of PySpark for developing a recommender system, highlighting the importance of secure project setups, comprehensive data preparation, and effective clustering methods to enhance machine learning workflows.
+This project is based on PySpark for developing a recommender system, highlighting the importance of secure project setups, comprehensive data preparation, and effective clustering methods to enhance machine learning workflows.